Nagsclimate/Nagsclimate.github.io/_pages/About.md

 I'm extremely thankful for the support of the [**MSCA Cofund Fellowship**](https://marie-sklodowska-curie-actions.ec.europa.eu/), and fortunate to be working under the mentorship of [Prof. Silvana Di Sabatino](hhttps://www.unibo.it/sitoweb/silvana.disabatino), [Dr. Carlo Cintolesi](https://sites.google.com/view/carlo-cintolesi/), and [Dr. Paolo Ruggeri](https://www.unibo.it/sitoweb/paolo.ruggieri2).

 ---

+### Research Journey

+Before my Ph.D., I completed my Master’s in [**Ocean and Atmospheric Sciences**](https://centres.uohyd.ac.in/ceoas/) at the [**University of Hyderabad**](https://uohyd.ac.in/).
+My thesis explored the **impact of land-use and land-cover changes on seasonal surface temperature over Southern India** using a regional climate model.

+During my undergraduate years, I studied **Computer Science** at **Mahatma Gandhi University** in Hyderabad, India.
+This background ignited my interest in data science and its applications in climate and environmental systems — especially with the revolution of **cloud computing** in recent years.

 ### Academic Journey